4d/docs/docs/Project/components.md

 - **Exact Version (Tag)**: Select or manually enter a [specific tag](#tags-and-versions) from the available list.

-Click on the **Add** button to add the dependency to the project.

-The GitHub dependency declared in the [**dependencies.json**](#dependenciesjson) file and added to the [inactive dependency list](#dependency-status) with the **Available at restart** status.
-It will be loaded once the application restarts.

 #### Modifying a GitHub dependency version setting

-You can modify the [version setting](#defining-the-github-dependency-version-range) for a listed GitHub dependency: select the dependency to modify and select **Modify the dependency...** from the contextual menu.
+You can modify the [version setting](#defining-a-github-dependency-version-range) for a listed GitHub dependency: select the dependency to modify and select **Modify the dependency...** from the contextual menu.
 In the "Modify the dependency" dialog box, edit the Dependency Rule menu and click **Apply**.

 ### Managing updates